-If you set the service port of the virtual server as 80, you must set the Web management port on System Tools -> Remote Management page to be any other value except 80 such as 8080.
+If you set the service port of the virtual server as 80, you must set the Web management port on "Security → Remote Management" page to be any other value except 80 such as 8080.
 Otherwise there will be a conflict to disable the virtual server.

-4.8.2 Port Triggering
+4.9.2 Port Triggering

-Choose menu "Forwarding Port Triggering", you can view and add port triggering in the next screen (shown in Figure 4-32).
+Choose menu "Forwarding → Port Triggering", and then you can view and add port triggering in the screen as shown in Figure 4-40.
 Some applications require multiple connections, like Internet games, video conferencing, Internet calling and so on.
 These applications cannot work with a pure NAT Router.
 Port Triggering is used for some of these applications that can work with an NAT Router.

-Figure 4-32 Port Triggering
+Figure 4-40 Port Triggering